Risk Management

 • Decline in earnings due to product recall or mass disposal of defective products

-• Loss of opportunities due to customer penalties
+• Loss of opportunities due to penalties

 • Supplier quality audits and quality certifications